Pittsburgh Post-Gazette: Strike, consolidation, new competition

+2020s strike

-On October 6, 2022, the advertising, distribution and production workers at the Post Gazette went on strike.
+On October 6, 2022, the advertising, distribution and production workers at the Post-Gazette went on strike.
 On October 18, the newsroom workers joined the strike.
 The National Labor Relations Board (NLRB) also pursued a case against the paper charging unfair practices.
-As of March 2023 the strike had not been settled and the NLRB case was pending before an administrative law judge.
+As of March 2023, the strike had not been settled and the NLRB case was pending before an administrative law judge.
+As of October 2023, the unions were still on strike against the Post-Gazette.
+In April 2024, the NLRB announced it was authorizing a request from the newspaper's unions to seek a temporary injunction against the Post-Gazette's ownership for violating workers' labor rights.
+The Post-Gazette's striking workers have published an online strike paper, Pittsburgh Union Progress.

+In November 2025, the Third Circuit Court of Appeals upheld the earlier finding of an administrative law judge that PG Publishing, the owners of the Post-Gazette, had violated federal labor law by negotiating in bad faith with the paper's union, as well as upholding the remedy that affected workers be compensated for any loss in earnings and benefits, plus interest, that accrued as a result of PG Publishing's actions.

 Partnerships and sponsorships

 The newspaper sponsored a 23,000 seat outdoor amphitheater in Burgettstown, Pennsylvania, the "Post-Gazette Pavilion", although it is still often referred to as "Star Lake", based on the original name, "Star Lake Amphitheater", and later "Coca-Cola Star Lake Amphitheater" under the former sponsor.
 They gave up naming rights in 2010.
 First Niagara Bank, which had entered the Pittsburgh market the year before after acquiring National City branches from Pittsburgh-based PNC Financial Services, took over the naming rights to the facility and is now known as the KeyBank Pavilion.

 The newspaper once had ventures in television.
 In 1957, the Post-Gazette partnered with the H. Kenneth Brennen family, local radio owners, to launch WIIC-TV (now WPXI) as the area's first full-time NBC affiliate.Thomas, pp. 236–237.
 The Post-Gazette and the Brennens sold off the station to current owner Cox Enterprises in 1964.
 Although the Post-Gazette and WPXI have on occasion had some news partnerships, the Post-Gazette's primary news partner is now the local CBS owned-and-operated station KDKA-TV.

 In 2019, the Pittsburgh Post-Gazette was a founding member of Spotlight PA, an investigative reporting partnership focused on Pennsylvania.